Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step3.md

     TEST PASSED
    ```

-> Note: If you get errors like "error while loading shared libraries: libxilinxopencl.so.2: cannot open shared object file: No such file
+> **NOTE:** If you get errors like "error while loading shared libraries: libxilinxopencl.so.2: cannot open shared object file: No such file
-or directory", it's because XRT is not installed in KV260 default rootfs.
-Please run `sudo dnf install xrt` to install XRT.
+or directory", it is because XRT is not installed in KV260 default rootfs.
+Run `sudo dnf install xrt` to install XRT.

 ### Congratulations

-We have completed creating a custom platform from scratch and verifying it with a simple vadd application.
+You have completed creating a custom platform from scratch and verifying it with a simple vadd application.

-Please feel free to check more tutorials in this repository.
+Feel free to check more tutorials in this repository.

 ### Fast Track

 If you encounter any issues when creating the custom platform and the validation application in this tutorial, you can run `make all COMMON_IMAGE_ZYNQMP=<path/to/common_image/>` in [ref_files](./ref_files) directory to generate the reference design and compare with your design.
 COMMON_IMAGE_ZYNQMP is a flag to specify the common image path.
 Please download common image from [Xilinx website download page](https://www.xilinx.com/support/download.html) and give the path to the flag.

 The command line flow has slight differences comparing to Vitis IDE flow.

 - The vector addition application is called `vadd` and `binary_container_1.xclbin` in Vitis IDE flow.
 The generated files in command line flow are called `simple_vadd` and `krnl_vadd.xclbin`.

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>